digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Database.Tables.md

 - [[Master-Works.Edouard-Brülhart.Database.Tables.Universities]]: A table that stores all universities involved in this project.

-- [[Master-Works.Edouard-Brülhart.Database.Tables.Labels]]: A table that stores all the sample labels we generate using the [[Master-Works.Edouard-Brülhart.Scripts.Python.label-creator]] software.
+- [[Master-Works.Edouard-Brülhart.Database.Tables.Labels]]: A table that stores all the sample labels we generate using the [[Master-Works.Edouard-Brülhart.Services.label-creator]] software.
 This permits to only obtain unique labels to avoid duplicate samples for each project.

 - [[Master-Works.Edouard-Brülhart.Database.Tables.Mobile_containers]]: A table that stores all mobile containers labels.
 It permits to have unique labels for mobile containers and thus track all our samples.